janklab/MlxShake/README.md

 This tool lets you generate project documentation and web site content from live scripts in your project.
 This is a nice way of generating rich documentation with included graphics that are up to date with your latest code.
 Especially nice for tutorials and examples.

-See the [User Guide](doc/UserGuide.md) for examples of what it can do; the User Guide is itself generated from a Matlab live script using ExportMlx!
+See the [User Guide](doc/UserGuide.md) for examples of what it can do.
+The User Guide is itself generated from a Matlab live script using ExportMlx!

 ## PRERELEASE ALPHA SOFTWARE